nathanael-fijalkow/TheoretiCS_doc/editors-in-chief.md

 > Authors: Antoine Amarilli, Nathanaël Fijalkow

-This document is intended for TheoretiCS Editors-in-chief to present the workflow of the journal, which is a two-phase process.
+This document is intended for TheoretiCS editors-in-chief to present the workflow of the journal, which is a two-phase process.
 If you want a quick reference of the workflow, have a look at the flowcharts for [phase 1](detailed-phase1.pdf) and [phase 2](detailed-phase2.pdf).